YukiFinamore/bionexo_ubs_api/README.md

 # Bionexo Ubs Api

-The purpose of project is permit to user load an CSV file with all Ubs's from Brazil, save on database and through filters, user geolocations, get this infos and respond a json file to react app that render and show this infos to user.
+The purpose of project is permit to user load an CSV file with all Ubs's from Brazil, save on database and through filters, user geolocations and user navigation map, get the infos and respond a json file to react app that render and show this infos to user.

-You can access the Reac App [here](https://github.com/YukiFinamore/bionexo_ubs)
+You can access the React App [here](https://github.com/YukiFinamore/bionexo_ubs)

 ## Installing